AdamJHowell/PingSubnet/README.md

 # PingSubnet

 A Python script that will detect network adapters and ping every potential IPv4 address in the subnet.

-If more than one network adapter is present, it will attempt to determine if any are invalid (posessing a loopback or self-assigned address) and present the user with a list of adapters to choose from.
+If more than one network adapter is present, it will attempt to determine if any are invalid (possessing a loopback or self-assigned address) and present the user with a list of adapters to choose from.

 The output is printed to the screen in tab-separated format (TSV) with a header row.

-Example run:
+Here is a (partially sanitized) example run:

 ```
 Starting PingSubnet at 2025-02-14 11:55:22